 The issue of moving from home to long-stay institutional care usually arises when people are older.
 A small number of younger people may also face the problem of being unable to continue to live at home because of the onset of disability or the progression of a chronic illness.

 The vast majority of older people are able to live in their own homes with some support from their families, neighbours and the health and community care services.
 A number of people every year however find they cannot continue to live at home and need to go into long-term care.

 Here we outline some information that may help you to continue to live at home or make that transition to long stay care, should it become necessary or desirable.
 This information is a broad overview of the services and supports available and your entitlements.
 More detailed information on these issues is available through the links below.

-If you employ a carer, you may qualify for tax relief to help with the costs, see Tax allowance for taking care of an incapacitated person.
+If you employ a carer, you may qualify for tax relief to help with the costs.

 There are a number of schemes to improve the housing conditions for older people.

 If your home needs to be adapted to enable you to continue to live there, you may qualify for a Housing Adaptation Grant for People with a Disability.
 Local authorities have a Housing Aid for Older Persons Scheme which is aimed at improving the condition of an older person's home.

 If your own home is unsuitable to continue living there, you may be able to get a specially adapted local authority home for older people and people with disabilities or an adapted home provided by a voluntary housing organisation.